Griseargiolestes eboracus

 commonly known as a grey-chested flatwing.

 It is endemic to eastern Australia, where it inhabits bogs.

 Griseargiolestes eboracus is a medium-sized damselfly, black-green metallic in colour with yellow markings; adults have pruinescence on the body, but not the tail.

 Like other members of the family Argiolestidae, it rests with its wings outspread.

 Griseargiolestes eboracus appears similar to Griseargiolestes griseus which is found south of the Hunter River in New South Wales.

+Etymology

+The genus name Griseargiolestes combines the Latin griseus ("grey" or "pearl-grey") with Argiolestes, the name of a related genus.
+It refers to the pale pruinescence seen in this group.